thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

   users would need to add lots of annotations.

-**(2) Assume non-annotated C++ enums have "enum nature" and import them as non-frozen Swift enums**; (optionally) implement an annotation for C++ enums with "non-enum nature" and import such enums as Swift structs.
+**(2) Assume non-annotated C++ enums have "enum nature" and import them as non-frozen Codira enums**; (optionally) implement an annotation for C++ enums with "non-enum nature" and import such enums as Codira structs.

 Pros: